George-Seah/horror-game/Horror Game/Library/PackageCache/com.unity.burst/Documentation~/aliasing-noalias.md

 Use the [`[NoAlias]`](xref:Unity.Burst.NoAliasAttribute) attribute to give Burst additional information on the aliasing of pointers and structs.

 In most use cases, you won't need to use the `[NoAlias]` attribute.
-You don't need to use it with [`[NativeContainer]`](https://docs.unity3d.com/ScriptReference/Unity.Collections.LowLevel.Unsafe.NativeContainerAttribute.html) attributed structs, or with fields in job structs.
-This is because the Burst compiler infers the no-alias information.
+You don't need to apply it to a struct definition that already has a [`[NativeContainer]`](xref:Unity.Collections.LowLevel.Unsafe.NativeContainerAttribute) attribute or to fields in job structs because in these cases Burst infers the no-alias information.

 The `[NoAlias]` attribute is exposed so that you can construct complex data structures where Burst can't infer the aliasing.
 If you use the `[NoAlias]` attribute on a pointer that could alias with another, it might result in undefined behavior and make it hard to track down bugs.